Katelyn Harrison-Speer, Graduate Student Therapist.

 The Clinician.
 I’m a trauma-informed, collaborative therapist who brings warmth, authenticity, and curiosity into the therapy space.
 As a clinician, my priority is to create a space where you feel genuinely seen, heard, and supported.
 I show up as my authentic self so that you feel safe to do the same—without judgment and with openness, curiosity, and compassion.
 I’m here to hold space for whatever you bring into the room, whether that’s processing past or present pain, celebrating life’s joys, or exploring healing through creative approaches like art or play therapy.
 I am deeply invested in your growth and your goals, and I take that responsibility seriously.
 My commitment to this work includes continually expanding my knowledge through ongoing education, exploring various therapeutic modalities, collaborating with other professionals, and helping you connect with additional resources that may support your journey.
 You're not in this alone—I'm here to walk alongside you.

-My Training: I am a Graduate Student Intern with Friends University in their Marriage and Family Therapy program.
+My Training: I am a Graduate Student Therapist with Friends University in their Marriage and Family Therapy program.
 While the title focuses on marriage and family, I believe a more accurate reflection of the work we’re trained to do is "systemic" or "relational" therapy.
 This approach emphasizes the idea that our mental and emotional health is deeply influenced by the systems we are part of—our families of origin, communities, relationships, cultures, and even broader factors like the economy and social environment.
 I also bring a body-centered lens to my work through my training as a Trauma-Informed Yoga Teacher.
-While wont be practicing yoga postures in session, this background influences my therapeutic style by integrating breathwork, mindfulness, and somatic awareness when appropriate.
+While we won’t be practicing yoga postures in session, this background influences my therapeutic style by integrating breathwork, mindfulness, and somatic awareness when appropriate.
 These tools help support regulation, deepen connection to self, and honor the body’s role in healing.